 Over the years, a large number of prominent people have actively supported our work.
 These include Dame Elisabeth Murdoch, Gough Whitlam, Malcom Fraser, Bob Hawke, Paul Keating, John Howard, Captain Mark Phillips, Prince Charles, Princess Diana, Princess Mary of Denmark, Mrs Cherie Blair and Mrs Rosalyn Carter.

-For a more comprehensive history of our organisation, see Cornerstones: History of the Mental Health Foundation of Australia 1981 – 2006 by Kevin Balshaw.
-A copy of this book can be obtained by contacting the Richmond office.
+For a more comprehensive history of our organisation, see Cornerstones: History of the Mental Health Foundation of Australia 1981-2006 by Kevin Balshaw.
+A copy of this book can be obtained by contacting our office.

 History of Mental Health Week - Royal Park

 In 1984, as part of Mental Health Week an open day was organised at Royal Park hospital by psychiatrist Dr. Mandula O'Connor.
 For the first time, wards were opened to public.
 Visitors could watch an audio-visual presentation on the aims and goals of Royal Park Psychiatric Hospital which were: